 Something else that can totally change how you feel is jewelry.
 Jennifer, a Stella & Dot stylist and triplet MoM, told me about how someone came up to her and told her how fabulous she looked and she was only in a t-shirt and jeans, but the jewelry took it to the next level.
 She also had a laugh because she said, “If they only knew I hadn’t showered in two days!”.
 For our family photos this year I ran out of time before we had to be at the location so I had to ‘settle’ for a plain t-shirt from Target to wear, while everyone else in my family seemed to look fabulous.
 I threw on a simple necklace and BAM it was like a whole new outfit.
 Now everyone that got my Christmas card knows I only spent $5 on my top.

 Keeping with the theme of “styling” yourself, let’s talk makeup, shall we?
 Pre-kids I was a MAC girl all the way and took my time perfecting what I looked like.
 Now I do what I can get done the fastest, while still looking presentable.
 While researching this article I was introduced to BOOM!
-By Cindy Joseph a new line of multipurpose makeup (which you may or may not be given a chance to win during the blog party…hint hint).
+By Cindy Joseph a new line of multipurpose makeup.
 How I have never seen these before is beyond me, these are perfect for us MoM’s!
 BOOMSTICK Color is quick, convenient, and can be used on cheeks, eyes and lips.
 Best part: there is no need to choose a shade!

 Now I know everything shouldn’t be about our outward appearance when it comes to beauty, a lot of it is internal and what we think that effects what we see.
 This really hit home when I was flipping through one of my parenting magazines and saw an interview with Nigel Barker (fashion photographer, hunky judge on America’s Next Top Model) about being a dad.
 He briefly talked about his wife and how he asked her to never lose her stretch marks because they will always be a reminder of their children and that it’s beautiful.
 I was struck by that because here is this man who is a fashion photographer and works with beautiful women all the time, and he thinks stretch marks are a thing of beauty.
 I had never looked at my stretch marks and thought, wow these are awesome.
 I’ve always worried about what Scott thought about them, and if he was turned off by the appearance, so I brought the quote to him and I guess I shouldn’t have been surprised when he agreed, whole heartily.
 I’m still working on the part about changing the way I think about them, but I thought the quote was amazing.
 I think about it, and Nigel Barker, daily now.